FernandaCastro/spring-challenges-catering/README.md

 02-scheduleTasks_with_SpringTask | Schedule Tasks with Spring Task
 03-metrics_with_SpringActuator   | Metrics with Spring Actuator
-04-post_with_SpringREST          | Store a Catering Job in the database
+04-post_with_SpringREST          | Store a Catering Job in the database 05-put_with_SpringREST           | Update a Catering Job in the database